GhostToast/MStar-Calendar/README.md

 ###Features:

 Some examples of frequency methods available:
-* Every Monday, Wednesday, Thursday from January 12th to March 2nd
+* Mondays, Wednesdays, Thursdays from 7:00 pm - 8:15 pm, January 12th through March 2nd
-* Every 3rd Tuesday
+* Every 3rd Tuesday, all day
-* Last Sunday of each month
+* Last Sunday of each month, starting at 10:15 am
 * Etc.

 Each event can have its own list of exception dates; i.e. cancellations.